Keswick, Cumbria: Geography

-Keswick lies in north-western England, in the heart of the northern Lake District.
-The town is 31+1/2 mi southwest of Carlisle, 22 mi northwest of Windermere and 14+1/4 mi southeast of Cockermouth.
-Derwentwater, the lake southwest of the town, measures approximately 3 × 1 mi and is some 72 ft deep.
+Keswick lies in North West England, in the heart of the northern Lake District.
+The town is 31+1/2 mi south-west of Carlisle, 22 mi north-west of Windermere and 14+1/4 mi south-east of Cockermouth.
+Derwentwater, the lake south-west of the town, measures approximately 3 × 1 mi and is some 72 ft deep.
 It contains several islands, including Derwent Isle, Lord's Island, Rampsholme Island and St Herbert's Island, the largest.
 Derwent Isle is the only island on the lake that is inhabited; it is run by the National Trust and open to visitors five days a year.
 The land between Keswick and the lake consists mainly of fields and areas of woodland, including Isthmus Wood, Cockshot Wood, Castlehead Wood and Horseclose and Great Wood, further to the south.
-The River Derwent flows from Derwentwater to Bassenthwaite, the most northerly of the major Cumbrian lakes.
+The river Derwent flows from Derwentwater to Bassenthwaite, the most northerly of the major Cumbrian lakes.
 The Derwent and its tributary the Greta, which flows through Keswick, meet to the east of Portinscale.
-The source of the Greta is near Threlkeld, at the confluence of the River Glenderamackin and St John's Beck.
+The source of the Greta is near Threlkeld, at the confluence of the river Glenderamackin and St John's Beck.

 Keswick is in the lee of the Skiddaw group, the oldest group of rocks in the Lake District.
 These fells were formed during the Ordovician period, 488 to 443 million years ago; they form a triangle sheltering the town, reaching a maximum height of 931 m on Skiddaw itself.
 To the west of Portinscale, to the south-west of the village of Thornthwaite, is Whinlatter Forest Park and Grisedale Pike.
 To the east, beyond Castlerigg stone circle, is St John's in the Vale, at the foot of the Helvellyn range, which is popular with ramblers starting from Keswick.
 In 2010, Electricity North West, United Utilities, the Lake District National Park Authority and the conservation charity Friends of the Lake District invested £100,000 to remove power lines and replace them with underground cables, to improve the quality of scenery in the vicinity.

-Climatically, Keswick is in the North West sector of the UK, which is characterised by cool summers, mild winters, and high monthly rainfalls throughout the year.
-Keswick's wettest months fall at the end of the year, the peak average of 189.3 mm falling in October.
-Rain, sunshine and temperature figures are shown below.
+Climatically, Keswick is in the north-west sector of the UK, which is characterised by cool summers, mild winters and high monthly rainfalls throughout the year.
+Keswick's wettest months fall at the end of the year, the peak average of 195.2 mm falling in December.
+Rain and temperature figures are shown below.